santiagobasulto/tpb-download/README.md

 That's it!
 Really simple.
 Please use it at your own risk, and don't download illegal stuff.

 **Disclaimer: This program is intended to use just for legal torrents (eg: Linux distros).
-The author has no relation with piracy or any other shit like that**
+The author has no relation with illegal downloads of copyrighted material or any other shit like that**